 Summary

-This document provides the overview of all deliverables in FG-AI4H, intended to serve a basic framework for a standardized methodology of artificial intelligence for health, including generalized consideration on ethics, regulatory, requirement, data processing, model training, model evaluation, adoption and scale-up, etc. This overview also summarizes use cases in specific domain with corresponding AI/ML tasks, such as 20 topic description documents within different topic groups.
-This document is to give a comprehensive understanding and overview on the structure, relationship, corresponding scopes and progress on those deliverables, and improve possible collaborations.
+This document provides the overview of all deliverables in FG-AI4H, intended to serve a basic framework for a standardized methodology of artificial intelligence for health, including generalized consideration on ethics, regulatory, requirement, data processing, model training, model evaluation, adoption and scale-up, etc. This overview also summarizes use cases in specific domain with corresponding AI/ML tasks, such as 24 topic description documents within different topic groups.
+This document is to give a comprehensive overview on the structure, progress, corresponding scopes and relationship on those deliverables, and promote possible collaborations.

 Keywords

-Overview, deliverables, artificial intelligence, health
+Artificial intelligence, Deliverables, health, Overview, Structure

 Change Log

-This document contains Version 0.2 of the Deliverable DEL00 on "Overview of the FG-AI4H deliverables" [approved at the ITU-T Focus Group on AI for Health (FG-AI4H) meeting held in Draft 2020-095-2508].
+This document contains Version 4 of the Deliverable DEL00 on "Overview of the FG-AI4H deliverables" [approved at the ITU-T Focus Group on AI for Health (FG-AI4H) meeting held in Draft 2020-05-20, with version 2 in the meeting I, version 3 in the meeting K].
+This version is based on the update on FG-AI4H meeting K, 27-29 Jan (A revision marked version is found in document FG-AI4H-M-45).